 In the late 19th century, this area was at the centre of Edinburgh’s industrial heritage – its close proximity to water made it an ideal location to power the nearby paper, fabric and flour mills.
 Today, however the river is a much calmer scene.
 It has been designated as an Urban Wildlife Site and is home to a wide diversity of plants and animals from wild garlic and orchids to brown trout, heron, kingfisher and otter, all of which can be explored on foot or bike.
 If you’re lucky, you may even spot a roe deer or badger.

 This urban haven is a popular year-round haunt for both residents and visitors.
 In the spring, plants and flowers burst into life, while in the autumn, crisp brown leaves blanket the area.
 Make sure you have your camera at the ready as you never know what you might discover…

-The route travels through many areas of interest including the Union Canal, Saughton Winter Gardens, Murrayfield Stadium, the Scottish National Gallery of Modern Art, Royal Botanic Garden Edinburgh, as well as the neighbourhoods of Colinton Village, Stockbridge and Leith.
+The route travels through many areas of interest including the Union Canal, Saughton Park and Gardens, Scottish Gas Murrayfield Stadium, National Galleries Scotland: Modern and the Royal Botanic Garden Edinburgh, as well as the neighbourhoods of Colinton, Stockbridge and Leith.

 The walkway, which is suitable for cycling and accessible in part by wheelchairs and even by horseback, is well signposted and a map is available from the Visitor Centre.
 A basic map of the route can also be downloaded here